 Career insurance administrators and compliance operators know about this regulation, but they don’t know how to operationalize it and often lack the resources to do so.
 To use our example at a more realistic scale, using JIT appointments for 25,000 active agents, the carrier would save a minimum of $500,000 assuming 80 percent of them wrote business.

 If more brave carriers and MGAs seriously considered these potential savings, it is easy to make the case to prioritize the investment in business process automation – taking full advantage of this legal strategy.
-If you’re ready to find out how AgentSync can help, check out the demo on our Carrier page.
+If you’re ready to find out how AgentSync can help, check out our demos.